Last updated: 2026-04-27

 For broader Medicare context across all CFG locations, see our Medicare service page and Jamaica Medicare hub.
 Background reading: Medicare AEP outsourcing 2026, cost of Medicare AEP outsourcing, and Medicare call center outsourcing guide.

 Florida MA plans cannot treat Spanish as a secondary capability.
 Hispanic Medicare enrollment in FL is concentrated in markets where Spanish-language preference materially affects enrollment conversion.
-CFG's Colombia-based bilingual Medicare team holds the same AHIP certification, state licensing, and CMS MCMG compliance stack as English-only teams.
+CFG's Colombia-based bilingual Medicare fronters work to the same CMS MCMG, TPMO, and recording compliance stack as English-only teams.
+AHIP certification and the Florida 2-15 producer license sit with your in-house licensed staff in both English and Spanish; CFG fronters are non-licensed in either language.
 The recommended pattern for FL plans is:

 - Caribbean nearshore for English-only AEP volume and statewide T-65 outreach.